Your church is not a building.

-Even when all of these other elements align, it will still cost something to purchase a building.
+Even when all of these other elements align, it will still cost something to purchase the real estate property .
 Your church may also have to take out a loan to afford it.
 Or you’ll have to run a capital campaign to raise the money to purchase the facility.

-Communicate openly and honestly about the idea of buying a building.
+Communicate openly and honestly about the idea of buying a church building.
 Ask your church to share their feedback and concerns.
 Show that you have a plan to make the transition smoothly.
-Share your vision with how it could improve the church long-term.
+Share your vision with how it may improve the church long-term.

 Give your people time to understand and get behind you.
 Once you’ve got their support, it will make the prospect of purchasing property just a little more realistic and worthwhile.